UH-ACDC/TAFFC-Affective-Math/README.md

 -   `data/` contains the data used in the paper.
 -   `figures/` contains the plots generated in the paper.
 -   `scripts/` contains the scripts used to generate the data and plots.
--   `requirements.txt` contains the dependencies of the code.
 -   `README.md` is this file.

 # Script Set